ChaseJxyz/ChaseJxyz/README.md

 I'm Chase!
 J dot xyz.
 I consider myself a "digital storyteller," as I love creating stories in and for digital formats.
 That usually means writing words to be read on the web, and sometimes interactive stuff.
 Sourcecode for the latter will go here [[here](https://github.com/ChaseJxyz/interactive-fiction)].

 I hold a Bachelor of Science degree in journalism with a creative writing minor (plus some web design/management classes) from the Rochester Institute of Technology (go tigers 🐯).
-Spent too much time in/around the game design & development department, nad it shows.
+Spent too much time in/around the game design & development department, and it shows.
+I'm currently working on a second Bachelor's degree for computer science with an information security concentration from Southern New Hampshire University.

 I'm constantly learning new things, but feel free to check [/certList.md](/certList.md) if you want to see the "official" courses I've taken post-college.

 The day job is marketplace integration management and digital marketing analysis/management at a B2B \+ B2C book retailer.
 Looking to take a more hands-on role in cybersecurity.